Help us find London's hedgehogs

 What's caused hedgehogs to decline in the capital?

-• Lifeless gardens: increased paving, artifical lawns, decking, and tidier and less natural gardens in general, all contribute to the loss of London's hedgehog habitat;
+• Lifeless gardens: increased paving, artificial lawns, decking, and tidier and less natural gardens in general, all contribute to the loss of London's hedgehog habitat.

 • Decline in prey: with falls in the numbers of many of the small animals that hedgehogs eat, such as beetles and other insects (caused in large part by the use of pesticides), there is an inevitable knock-on effect.